List of districts of Goa: Administrative structure

-North Goa is further divided into three subdivisions — Panaji, Mapusa, and Bicholim; and five talukas — Tiswadi (Panaji), Bardez (Mapusa), Pernem, Bicholim, and Sattari (Valpoi).
+North Goa is further divided into three subdivisions — Panaji, Mapusa, and Bicholim; and five talukas — Tiswadi, Bardez, Pernem, Bicholim, and Sattari.

-South Goa is divided into five subdivisions — Ponda, Mormugao (Vasco da Gama), Margao, Quepem, and Dharbandora; and seven talukas — Ponda, Mormugao, Salcete (Margao), Quepem, and Canacona (Chaudi), Sanguem, and Dharbandora.
+South Goa is divided into three subdivisions — Ponda, Vasco da Gama, and Margao; and three talukas — Ponda, Mormugao, and Salcete.
 The Ponda taluka was moved from North Goa to South Goa in January 2015.

+Kushavati is divided into four subdivisions — Sanguem, Dharbandora, Quepem and Canacona (Chaudi); and four talukas — Sanguem, Dharbandora, Quepem and Canacona.
+The district was formed in December 2025 after being split from South Goa.